 This is rough country, so don't underestimate the time it will take you to cover your distance.
 From Maol-Bhuidhe the track heads north then west, skirting Beinn Dronaig on a faint stalkers path before descending to the well-appointed estate bothy at Bendronaig Lodge (it even has a flushing toilet!).

 From Bendronaig the path continues west heading up and over Creag Dubh Bheag before dropping down to Strathcarron.
 Here there is a welcoming hotel where you can also camp (with permission) and a train station.
-The Strathcarron Post Office also has a small general store selling a limited range of food and supplies.
+The Strathcarron Post Office also has wifi access and a small general store selling a limited range of food and supplies.
 If you're doing the trail in sections, this is a good break point and marks the end of the first section.

 This leg provides you with the most opportunities to stray from the "main" route.
 For instance, after descending from the Falls of Glomach you could head west along the River Elchaig (good wild camping spots abound), passing Camus Luinie (where there is a nice bunkhouse) and Killian before heading up Glen Ling and climbing north east, through the forest to pick up a 4x4 track that takes you on a dog leg towards Bendronaig Lodge, before rejoining the main route to Strathcarron around NH 995386.